SachinJadhav222/money-gaming-automation-test/readme.md

    a. config : configuration and urls
    b. fixture: this is used for mock data
    c. integration: this folder has all the test cases, feature files
-   d. locator: all the web elemtsn are stored hre, thses are simple JS objects stored in key value pair
+   d. locator: all the web elemtsn are stored here, theses are simple JS objects stored in key value pair
+      file name start with prefix loc
+      e.g. loc01.homePage.js
+           All the web elements in this, has name staring with loc01_ ,  loc01_join_now_button, we will be using this into the feature file.
+           Lookign at name we can find out which file this locator is coming from
    e. plugin: we can add plugin to index.js file e.g. cucmber plugin for BDD
    f: support: all step definitons and support files
    g: test-data : test data